whoami730/cs741-project/fsr/lfsr.md

 Than we tried coding it in python and with proper understanding of the algorithm it was not much effort to test and debug.
 Encoding it in Z3 was a challenge.

+After couple of trial and erros and after much brainstorming we  modeled lfsr.
+The performance metrics are as follows:

 ## References:
 - [Wikipedia](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm)
 - [This Blog Post](https://bell0bytes.eu/linear-feedback-shift-registers/)